no10ds/rapid/docs/contributing.md

 ALLOWED_EMAIL_DOMAINS=
 ```

-You can then run the followitng commands from within the root project direcory:
+You can then run the following commands from within the root project directory:

 `make api-run` runs Batect to bring up a locally running version of the API within a Docker container.